 An internship abroad offers the opportunity to gain work experience worldwide and to get to know foreign working environments and cultures.
 The expansion of foreign language and specialist knowledge as well as intercultural competence will ease the entry into the labor market down the line.

-The search for a suitable internship position happens on your own initiative.
+You are responsible to find a suitable internship position through your own initiative.

 Not all internships abroad are payed or will cover only part of the costs.

 In addition to travel costs and the sometimes higher cost of living, visa fees and extra health / liability insurance costs must also be budgeted depending on the destination country.

 Under certain conditions you can apply for financial support:

 Young, ambitious students from the natural, geo and engineering sciences have the opportunity to work together with researchers from all over the world who want to integrate German students into their workgroup for the practical support of their project.
 The DAAD supports the research stays, which mostly take place during the semester breaks in summer, with full scholarships to help the successful participants to cover the cost of living.
 More information here.

 Regardless of whether you receive domestic BAföG, you can apply for the Auslands-BAföG.
 Due to the higher costs of a stay abroad, persons who do not receive a domestic BAföG can also be eligible.
 Depending on the destination country, different central offices might be responsible for the Auslands-BAföG.

 The ASA-Program is for people who want to change something.
 The ASA-Program stands for common learning, global thinking and social responsibility, and provides insights into international cooperation.
 Participants expand their professional qualifications and combine them with intercultural know-how.
 And: The ASA program is much more than a new personal experience.
 It means cross-border learning and involvement in an active alumni network - a change of perspective over time that has a lasting effect.